balena-io/docs/pages/learn/deploy/deploy-with-balena-button.md

 version: 3.5.2
 ```

 - `type` - Required field.
-In most cases this would be `sw.fleet`, unless you are implementing a block, in which case you need to use `sw.block`.
+In most cases this would be `sw.application`, unless you are implementing a block, in which case you need to use `sw.block`.
 - `name` - A user-friendly name of your fleet.
 - `description`: A description of what the fleet does.
 This is what is displayed if the fleet is published on [balenaHub][balenahub].
 - `assets`